 Impromptu Op.
 90 No. 3 is the third piece of a series of eight for solo piano composed in 1827 by Franz Schubert.
 They were published in two sets of four impromptus each.

 Beethoven’s Violin Sonata No. 5 in F Major, Opus 24, was published in 1801.
 It is often known as the Spring Sonata.
 This name of Spring Sonata was given to it after Ludwig van Beethoven’s death.

-Liebesbotschaft (Message of love, the singer invites a stream to convey a message to his beloved.) is the first lied from Schwanengesang, a collection of songs written by Franz Schubert at the end of his life and published posthumously.
+Franz Schubert composed a number of works known as Ständchen (serenade).
+Franz Liszt’s transcription for piano solo is the fourth lied from Schwanengesang, a collection of songs written by Schubert at the end of his life and published posthumously.